 Your two bilingual guides that accompany the tour are either Spanish or live in Spain year round.
 This is our home and we love to share it with you!

-All your meals (B,L,D) are included, so you only need to worry about enjoying the trail!
+All breakfast, lunches and dinners are included as per the itinerary, where we encourage you to try to local cuisine.
 Weather permitting; our gourmet picnics showcase the freshest of local flavors.

 Charming restored manor homes and 3-4 star hotels that offer the best in hospitality, comfort, and location.